lilaceri/Working-with-data-/README.md

 # Working-with-data-
 Data Analysis with Python

-This repository is all the materials I have edited/created etc in prep for the Code Division courses
+This repository contains materials I have developed for teaching Code Division courses